elicspice/FirestGit/README.md

 # FirestGit
-this is my first time to use github ,i think i will do it better
+now i can use github some basic functions, these really cool